Mohansamala/Pandas-Dataanalysis/readme.md

 ![alt text](factor.png "performance of students vs Factors")

-## How do boys and girls perform across states?
+## 2.How do boys and girls perform across states?

     Performance of student is calucated by the average of marks in subjects MATHS,SCIENCE,SOCIAL,READING after filling the nan values in these columns using mean method(fillna) .
      After analysing the data ,   following are deduced